Subject Matter Objectives:

 4. Know the design and use of meteorological instruments, and techniques for collecting and interpreting the data.

-5. Be able to read and interpret various meteorological weather maps.
+5. Be able to handle, analyze and interpret meteorological and climatological data.

 6. Be able to explain current climate in terms of basic physical and dynamical processes, and explain the mechanisms responsible for climate change.

 7. Communicate an understanding of weather and climate orally and graphically.

 1. Develop their understanding of atmospheric processes through an examination of processes operating within the real world

 2. Awareness of the connections of meteorology and climatology within the environmental sciences and/or the social sciences, and to demonstrate meteorology’s importance within these endeavors